 Numeracy is the ability to understand numbers and calculations.
 Science students rely on mathematics knowledge and skills when they undertake a scientific inquiry and communicate about their own and others’ ideas.

 Glossary created in Quizlet.
 You can practice the keywords.

 General maths resources and guides

-Here are links to useful websites that contain great guides, tutorials and examples that you can use to go over maths principles and skills.
+Here are links to useful websites that contain excellent guides, tutorials and examples that you can use to go over maths principles and skills.